WillardFord/bomb-party-word-finder/README.md

 This tool is based of Chapter 1 of *Dan Gusfield's Algorithms on strings, trees, and sequences* where the algorithm is referred to as "The Z Algorithm" on page 9.

-I'm used Java because it was the fastest language I was familiar with.
+I used Java because it was the fastest language I was familiar with.

 ## **Algorithm Z**